Philip E. Ray

-Dean Ray also is in charge of scholarships and fellowships, such as the Fulbright, Rhodes, Marshall and Truman scholarships.
+Dean Ray was also in charge of scholarships and fellowships, such as the Fulbright, Rhodes, Marshall and Truman scholarships.

-He teaches one course each semester.
-"Alien Beings, Alien Worlds," open to freshmen and sophomores, presents fantasy and science fiction as diametrically opposed genres of popular literature that arise at the same time and in the same place, Britain during the 1880s and 90s, and offers fantasy writers ranging from Robert Louis Stevenson to Anne Rice; and science fiction writers from H.G.
+He taught one course each semester.
+"Alien Beings, Alien Worlds," open to first-years and sophomores, presenting fantasy and science fiction as diametrically opposed genres of popular literature that arise at the same time and in the same place, Britain during the 1880s and 90s, and offering fantasy writers ranging from Robert Louis Stevenson to Anne Rice; and science fiction writers from H.G.
 Wells to Orson Scott Card.

-"Advanced Fantasy, From Treasure Island to Bluebeard's Castle: American and British Fantasy,1883-1979" in the spring semester, for sophomores, juniors and seniors, is a study of the development of fantasy in Britain and America from Robert Louis Stevenson to Angela Carter.
-Its emphasis is on the sub-genres of fantasy such as Christian fantasy (C.S.
+"Advanced Fantasy, From Treasure Island to Bluebeard's Castle: American and British Fantasy,1883-1979," taught in the spring semester for sophomores, juniors and seniors, was a study of the development of fantasy in Britain and America from Robert Louis Stevenson to Angela Carter.
+Its emphasis was on the sub-genres of fantasy such as Christian fantasy (C.S.
 Lewis, J.R.R.
 Tolkien) and historical and mythic fantasy (T.H.
 White).